Naloxone distribution and training

 East Lothian Substance Use Service and MELDAP (Midlothian and East Lothian Drug and Alcohol Partnership) is actively engaging with community partnerships, GP practices and pharmacy groups to help to deliver, distribute and widen the coverage of Naloxone, both in its injectable (Prenoxad) and inter-nasal (Nyxoid) solutions.

-If you wish to trained in / carry Naloxone, please get in touch with MELD to arrange a training session.
+If you wish to be trained in / carry Naloxone, please get in touch with MELD to arrange a training session.

 How do I arrange Naloxone Training for myself / my team?